leaner-js/leaner/website/docs/guide/conditions-and-lists.md

 This mechanism is designed in such way that it just works correctly in most situations without having to take into account any manual optimizations.
 However, there are a few things to be aware of:

  - The objects and nested arrays must be unique, which means that a single object or nested array cannot be inserted multiple times into the same array of items.
-On the other hand, plain values don't have to be unique; the array can contain mupliple strings or numbers with the same value.
+On the other hand, plain values don't have to be unique; the array can contain multiple strings or numbers with the same value.

  - The array of items shouldn't mix plain values with objects or nested arrays.

  - When you replace the content of the array which contains objects or nested arrays with new values, all existing HTML elements are destroyed and created again.
 In some cases that may be the desired behavior, but when you update an array from an API, you may want to merge existing values with new values in order to reduce the number of required DOM operations.

-The function which creates elements of a loop receives the index of the item as the second argument:
+The callback function which creates elements of a loop can receive the index of the item as the second argument:

 ```js
 const [ items, setItems ] = state( [ 'apple', 'orange', 'peach' ] );